 They are found in India, China, Southeast Asia, Malaysia and Indonesia.

-The largest hornbill, reaches 2.5 feet tall.
-They have a large horn (a casque) on their big down-curved bill.
-This helps them make their call.
-They are mostly black with a yellow neck and bill and white on their wings and feathers.
-Their feathers are yellow from the hornbill’s oil glands.
-Males have red eyes ringed in black skin.
-Females have white eyes with pink skin.
+This largest hornbill reaches 2.5 feet tall.
+They have a large horn, called a casque, on their big down-curved bill.
+This may attract a mate and be used by males in dominance battles.
+They are also involved in their calls.
+It is bigger in males.
+They are mostly black with a yellow neck, lower abdomen and bill.
+Their tail is white with a black band.
+Their coloration is affected by the hornbill’s oil glands, which they use in preening.
+Males have red eyes ringed in black skin, while females have white eyes and pink skin.

 They eat mostly fruit, but will also eat lizards, small mammals, and insects.
 They help spread forest seeds.